htmldbjs/htmldbjs/README.md

 ### `htmldb-button-edit`

 An action button is used for editing a specific record.
-When `htmldb-button-edit` button is clicked `htmldb-table` element active id is set to the specified record.
+When `htmldb-button-edit` button is clicked `htmldb-table` element's active id is set to the specified record.
 Additionally, all related form fields are populated with the values of the record.

 #### Syntax